 Placeit’s logo-maker app is a somewhat buggy experience that might take your money without actually giving you what you need.
 Don’t touch it until they fix the massive bugs, and maybe do some proofreading.
 There are better, cheaper logo design services.
-Read on to find out which ones I recommend.
+In fact, you can hire a professional logo designer for as little as $5 on Fiverr.

 Placeit Logo Maker is one of a massive suite of tools designed to help you make logos (obviously), mockups, videos, and business cards, among other things.
 It’s run by the Envato network, the same people behind ThemeForest, the Tuts+ sites, and more.
 That last fact makes my review of this logo maker all the more disappointing.